leonardoandreae/leonardoandreae.github.io/_portfolio/portfolio-3.md

 This project represented my Semester Thesis, a semester-long research work within the Master’s program in Mechanical Engineering at ETH Zürich.

 The work built upon prior developments at the **Vision for Robotics Lab (V4RL)**, where a complete software pipeline for the autonomous navigation of the wheeled mobile robot **SuperMegaBot** (see figure below) had been created.
 The pipeline integrated modules for object detection, environment mapping, static and dynamic obstacle tracking, global and local trajectory planning, and motion control.

-The focus of my thesis was improving of the **local planner**, which at the time was based on the [CHOMP](https://www.researchgate.net/publication/258141018_CHOMP_Covariant_Hamiltonian_optimization_for_motion_planning) algorithm.
+The focus of my thesis was improving the **local planner**, which was based on the [CHOMP](https://www.researchgate.net/publication/258141018_CHOMP_Covariant_Hamiltonian_optimization_for_motion_planning) algorithm.

 ![SuperMegaBot](/images/supermegabot.png)